jackdevs-lab/CSV/README.md

 ## Prerequisites

-- Python 3.10+ (project assumes modern Python; adjust as needed)
+- Python 3.10+
 - pip
-- A QuickBooks developer account and API credentials (stored in `config/qb_tokens.json`)
+- A QuickBooks developer account and API credentials (stored in `.env`)

 ## Installation